Graduate Interdisciplinary Program in

 Director of Internships and Professional Development: Na'ama Nagar (Political Science)

-Admission Requirements: A candidate is admitted to the program by meeting the general requirements for graduate study.
-All applicants must take both the verbal and quantitative portions of the Graduate Record Examination (GRE) prior to admission to the program.
+Admission Requirements: A candidate is admitted to the degree program by meeting the University's general requirements for graduate admission and by recommendation of the director and executive committee of the degree program.
+It is recommended that the student have undergraduate preparation in those fields where graduate work is contemplated.
+A candidate is admitted to the program by meeting the general requirements for graduate study.
+All applicants must take the verbal and quantitative portions of the Graduate Record Examinations (GRE) or equivalent prior to admission to the program.
+International Students must submit official English Proficiency Test scores (TOEFL or IELTS) if their native language is not English.

-Program Requirements: The student may choose either a thirty-three semester hour coursework program or a thirty semester hour course and thesis program.
-Students selecting the first option will undergo comprehensive examinations on the coursework taken for the degree during their last semester in the program.
-With the advice and consent of the director and the participating faculty, the student selects a three-person committee from among the Russian and East European Studies faculty to supervise the student’s degree program.
+Program Requirements: The program is a total of thirty-one (31) credit hours, where students choose between completing a comprehensive exam or thesis route.
+Students selecting the first option will undergo comprehensive examination on the coursework taken for their degree during their last semester in the program.
+With the advice and consent of the director and the participating faculty, the student selects a three-person committee from among the Russian and East European Studies faculty to supervise the student's degree program.
 The committee members must be drawn from at least two different disciplines.

 Course Requirements: Students are required to take INR 5935r Special Topics (Colloquium) or an approved equivalent.
 This is a one credit pass/fail course that is designed to foster knowledge about the career field.
 Students may select courses broadly from the listing of coursework below, so long as they take a minimum of six semester hours in history and six semester hours each from the social science and arts and humanities tracks.
 However, students are encouraged to concentrate their coursework as much as possible to develop a particular country and language competence.
 Moreover, while it is required to take coursework from both the social science and the arts and humanities tracks, students should select one of these two broad areas for greater concentration, generally around one or several related disciplines.
-Up to eight semester hours in the thirty-three semester hour program or six in the thirty semester hour program may be 4000-level courses, if approved by the Director and no 5000-level equivalent courses are offered by that department.
+While students can take undergraduate courses as a graduate student, undergraduate coursework will not be eligible to count toward the thirty-one (31) credit hours.
+All thirty-one (31) credit hours must be 5000 and above.

-Language Requirement: All students must satisfy the foreign language requirement for the MA degree by demonstrating a reading proficiency in Russian, Serbo-Croatian, or some other east European language by either: 1) the completion of twelve semester hours of college level coursework in the chosen language with an average grade of at least 3.0 (“B”); or 2) passage of a reading comprehension test administered by the Department of Modern Languages and Linguistics at Florida State University, and 3) four years of a single language in high school.
+Language Requirement: All students must satisfy the foreign language requirement for the MA degree, even if they choose to graduate with the MS degree.
+Students prove proficiency in Russian, Serbo-Croatian, or some other east European language by either: 1) the completion of twelve semester hours of college level coursework in the chosen language with an average grade of at least 3.0 ("B"); or 2) passage of a reading comprehension test administered by the Department of Modern Languages and Linguistics at Florida State University; or 3) four years of a single language in high school; or 4) if first language is not English: TOEFL or IELTS.
 Students however, are encouraged to go much further in their language training to gain an effective competency in their chosen area language.

 Note: German may be substituted with permission from the director.